robenkleene/prism/manual/src/full---help-output.md

         --inline-hint-style <STYLE>
             Style string for short inline hint text.

-            This styles certain content added by delta to the original diff such as special characters to highlight tabs, and the symbols used to indicate wrapped lines.
+            This styles certain content added by prism to the original diff such as special characters to highlight tabs, and the symbols used to indicate wrapped lines.
 See STYLES section.

             [default: blue]